Power line technician

 - current resumé and cover letter;

-- high school transcript, and any post secondary school transcripts or training certificates.
+- high school transcripts1, and any post-secondary school transcripts or training certificates.

 If selected, you will write standardized aptitude tests to assess how well your abilities match the job’s requirements.
 If selected for the next step, you will participate in a 2-day pre-employment skills assessment and trade orientation session to demonstrate your job-related skills.
 A current driver’s abstract must be provided at this time.

 Note: Register on a desktop computer or laptop – the application will not work on your mobile device.

 If you don’t have these qualifications, you may be eligible for a pre-placement training program to help you upgrade your education and provide trades-related experience.

 We typically recruit annually in June and December, but recruitment dates are subject to change.

 View current job postings – to check if the role is posted.
 If it is not posted, set up a job alert to notify you when the application period is open.
 Use the “Register Now” button to set up your online registration (if you don't have one already set up).
 Your online profile is not an application.
 Once you have registered, you must submit an application for the job during the recruitment period.

 View instructions for creating a profile and setting up job alerts.
 Set up the job alert, select “trades” an “power line technician” as your area of interest.

 Apprenticeship program benefits

 In this training program, you will not accumulate any student or trainee debt – we pay you a bi-weekly salary during the 4-year trade schooling, formal classes, and on-the-job training.
 You will belong to a union and have a collective agreement.